AkashBinoj/hello-world/README.md

 # hello-world
 First Github Project
   Hellow World!
 This is Akash.
-I'm currently following a guide on creating my first website with GitHub.
+  Learning how to create requests and merge.

+  9/15/2016